 Risotto with Saffron and Porcini is a creamy, very fragrant, and tasty first course.
 It’s a traditional northern Italy recipe, that over time has become one of the top comfort-food ever, even abroad.
 In this dish, two of the most classic recipes of Italian cuisine come together.
 The combination of saffron with the flavor of …

 This delicious vegetable couscous salad with roasted chickpeas and a middle-eastern spice flavor is an amazing and perfect dish to serve warm or even cold.
-Couscous is a typical food of North Africa and in Italy of Sicily and Sardinia, essentially made up of grains and small clusters of steamed …
+Today Couscous Salad is universally considered a dish that combines the colors and scents of the Mediterranean.
+Today’s recipe a vegan reinterpretation of the Trapanese …

 This tasty and soft Potato Gnocchi with Creamy Pumpkin Sauce is a perfect combination of harmony and authenticity, perfect for autumn!
 Pumpkin is undoubtedly one of my favorites for the fall season.
 Like every year, when this period arrives – and that coincides with my birthday (YAY) – colors and aromas all around inspire me.
 Then I like to experiment with new …